rockerest/Afterthought/README.md

     `    deny from all`
     `</Files>`

-This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.
+This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.